 1.)
-In order to get this deep rich color and flavor for the Easy Chicken Korma Curry, we need to start with caramelizing onions.
+In order to get this deep rich color and flavor for the Indian Chicken Korma recipe, we need to start with caramelizing onions.

 Red onions are used here because they caramelize faster than other varieties and they have the right sweet flavor for this curry.